The Bankrate promise

 Mutual funds vs. ETFs: Similarities and differences

 Mutual funds remain top dog in terms of total assets, thanks to their prominence in retirement plans such as 401(k)s.
-U.S. mutual funds had around $21 trillion, at the end of 2019, compared to $4.2 trillion in ETFs, according to the Investment Company Institute.
+U.S. mutual funds had around $22.1 trillion in net assets, at the end of 2022, compared to $6.5 trillion in ETFs, according to the Investment Company Institute.
 But ETFs have been growing quickly in the last decade, as investors are drawn by their low fees and ease of trading.

 Both types of funds allow you to invest in a diversified portfolio by buying just one security.
 For example, you can buy an index fund based on the Standard & Poor’s 500 Index (S&P 500) of top American companies as either a mutual fund or an ETF.
 Or you could buy a portfolio of bonds with either.
 Some funds allow you to buy gold or all the companies in a certain industry, for example.

 Mutual funds: An overview

 Mutual funds are an older way of allowing a group of investors to own a share in a larger portfolio.
 Mutual funds tend to be actively managed, so they’re trying to beat their benchmark, and may charge higher expenses than ETFs, including the possibility of sales commissions.
 Mutual funds typically have minimum initial purchase requirements, and they can be purchased only after the market is closed, when their net asset value (NAV) is calculated and set.